Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

 \subsection{Ablation Study}

 \textbf{Block placement.} Across all the experiments presented so far, recall that we introduce a single SSMCTB, which is usually placed near the end of the architecture (penultimate convolutional layer), as mentioned in Section~\ref{sec_implement}.
 The number of blocks as well as their placement should be tuned on some validation set, which could lead to higher performance gains.
 However, anomaly detection data sets do not commonly contain a validation set and there is no way to keep a number of training samples for validation, as the training set comprises only normal examples.
 To this end, we employed a single configuration (one block, closer to the output) to fairly demonstrate the universality of SSMCTB.
-Certainly, this choice is not always optimal.
+Certainly, this choice might not always be optimal.
 Hence, we perform ablation experiments by incorporating SSMCTB at different decoder levels of the network proposed by Park \etal~\cite{Park-CVPR-2020}, considering different dilation rates ($d$).
 We vary the dilation rate along with the block placement, because Du\c{t}\u{a} \etal~\cite{Duta-ICCVW-2021} observed that higher dilation rates are suitable for earlier dilated convolutional layers, and lower dilation rates are suitable for dilated convolutional layers closer to the output.

 In Table \ref{table:ablation1_avenue}, we show the corresponding results on the Avenue data set.
-We start by adding SSMCTB into the earliest stage of the decoder (first conv block), progressively moving the block to the layers closer to the output of the decoder, until we reach the very last one (fourth conv block).
-For each decoder level, we vary the dilation rate to find a suitable value.
-We attain the best micro AUC ($86.9\%$) when integrating SSMCTB into the first conv block of the decoder, while using a dilation rate of $d=3$.
-Nevertheless, the results are consistently better than the baseline ($82.8\%$), regardless of the block placement or the dilation rate.
+We start by adding SSMCTB into the earliest stage of the decoder (first conv block), progressively moving the block to the layers closer to the output of the decoder, until we reach the very last one.
+For each decoder level (early, middle, late), we vary the dilation rate to find a suitable value.
+We attain the best micro AUC ($87.0\%$) when integrating SSMCTB into the last conv block of the decoder, while using a dilation rate of $d=1$.
+A dilation rate of $d=4$ seems suitable when placing SSMCTB at an earlier stage, while, for the middle stage placement, the optimal dilation rate appears to be $d=3$.
+Interestingly, these results are consistent with the observation made by Du\c{t}\u{a} \etal~\cite{Duta-ICCVW-2021}, although their observation applies to dilated convolutions, while ours applies to masked convolutions.
+Nevertheless, all the results are consistently better than the baseline ($82.8\%$), regardless of the block placement or the dilation rate.
 We do not observe major improvements when integrating multiple blocks, concluding that integrating a single SSMCTB is sufficient.